fzj0007/End-to-end-NLP-System-Building-/README.md

 So far in your machine learning classes, you may have experimented with standardized tasks and datasets that were easily accessible.
 However, in the real world, NLP practitioners often have to solve a problem from scratch (like this one!).
 This includes gathering and cleaning data, annotating your data, choosing a model, iterating on the model, and possibly going back to change your data.
 In this assignment, you'll get to experience this full process.

 Please note that you'll be building your own system end-to-end for this assignment, and *there is no starter code*.
 You must collect your own data and develop a model of your choice on the data.
-We will be releasing the inputs for the test set a few days before the assignment deadline, and you will run your already-constructed system over this data and submit the results.
-We also ask you to follow several experimental best practices, and describe the result in your report.

 The key checkpoints for this assignment are,